markupmarkdown 1.0: Google Docs for Markdown — review, check & ship .md files with humans + AI agents

 The problem

-Markdown is where a lot of real product thinking lives now — PRDs, RFCs, design docs, release notes, prompt libraries.
-But the tools for reviewing it are miserable:
+Markdown is where real product thinking lives now — PRDs, RFCs, design docs, release notes, and the files that steer AI agents: CLAUDE.md, SKILL.md, prompt libraries.
+But the tools for reviewing and shipping it are miserable:

 What it does